Persistent13/Enter-O365Session/README.md

 WHO:
 	Dakota Clark <dclark@team-sos.com>
 WHAT:
-	To connect to a Office 365 environment in a one liner.
+	Single command to connect to Office 365 via PowerShell.
 HOW:
 	Using the Enter-PSSession and tip from the Oulook.com website from PS session management.